Specializing in pet burials

 3) Artwork With Images

-If you want to incorporate a coastal theme into the pet sea burials ceremony in Glen Cove, NY, but don’t want to use a lot of shells; you can achieve the same impact by including images of ammunition and other sea creatures.
+If you want to incorporate a coastal theme into the unattended sea burials ceremony in Glen Cove, NY, but don’t want to use a lot of shells; you can achieve the same impact by including images of ammunition and other sea creatures.

 You might also use photographs of your loved ones collecting shells or pictures of their shell collection.
 Additional beach photographs and artwork can also be included.
 These items can be exhibited near the casket so that everyone paying their tribute can view them, and the funeral tone can be created.